-By Dr. Nagalakshmi Narayana-Swamy, Dr. Shubha Praveen & Dr. Gramle Amol

-Abstract- Introduction: Blood transfusions are one of the common procedures encountered in medical practice.
+- Dr. Nagalakshmi Narayana-Swamy1, Dr. Shubha Praveen2 and Dr. Gramle Amol3 - 1 Vydehi institute of medical sciences and research center - Received: 16 December 2019 Accepted: 5 January 2020 Published: 15 January 2020 practice.
 A lifesaving intervention although associated with variable degree of risk.
 The present study was done to assess the effectiveness of haemovigilance in transfusion practice and to emphasise upon the need of transfusion safety.
 Methods: This was a prospective study conducted at Sapthagiri Institute of Medical Sciences, Bangalore, India.
 Pamphlets were distributed in order to create awareness and initiate act of reporting.
 The adverse events reported were documented in terms of nature, outcome, severity of the event and causality assessment.
+Results: A total of 14 (0.77)